 Alright, I'm done.

-2 and 3- I think you´re missing something here.
+Yes, I'm aware of what it's intended to do, I just see problems with it doing it.
+Like I said previously, it gets boring after a while if all you can do is drag and resize the picture.
+People will want to do more with it.
+Doing more with it is possible, but not comfortable.
+Eventually people will realize that their neck has been trying to tell them something, and go back to a regular computer.2 and 3- I think you´re missing something here.
 From what I see, this is not a desktop/laptor replacement; it´s a new thing.
 For personal use, I see it like something you have on your living room to show photos, videos, recording programs, ect.

-4- When I spoke on control, I meant a mix betwin control, appletv and dvdplayer/recorder.
+I was refering to what the guy in the video said.
+He claimed that the table was the "ultimate unlosable remote control."
+I don't see this happening.
+I like to sit back with my remote, not sit up and tap a table.
+Something about it just seems wrong.4- When I spoke on control, I meant a mix betwin control, appletv and dvdplayer/recorder.
 Imagen this: you get home, sit on your living room, tur on the table computer and see whats on tv; you chooce to see a soccer game that´s on tv, you´r hungry and you order a pizza on it, then the halftime come up and you see a comercial for this concert you want to go, you buy the tickets right away, but as you don´t really know how to get there you get for directions on your table computer.
 And then your friend come up and you wanted to show him the video and photos you taked last weekend and you do it there, but as you wanted some music you program a playlist really on your table pc and it play on your stereo.

 You see what I´m talking? it´s like a media center in home use.
 Of course 10000dollars is to much of a premium price, but as I said: I´m only speaking about the concept.
 I can´t stop to imagen what it can be done with it: Imagem a partnership with a furniture manufacter and sell a beautifull designed table with this tecnology incorporated.